Are you thinking about selling your art online, but you do not know where to start?

 There is a $60 listing fee rather than paying a commission fee when a sale occurs.

-Shopify is an alternative to WordPress and is worth looking into.
+Shopify is an alternative to WordPress.

 - Fully customize your online store